-- b) Using the five standards to evaluate qualitative studies described by Burns & Grove (2003, pp. 428-433), write a critique of the research article listed above.
-Be sure to include examples from the research article to support your statements. - c) Read any relevant chapters in your text that may assist you in understanding the research article and therefore in writing a useful critique. - d) Make a decision regarding the usefulness of the research for practice.
+- b) Review the five standards to evaluate qualitative studies described by Burns & Grove (2003, pp. 428-433). - c) Read any relevant chapters in your text that may assist you in understanding the research article and therefore in your preparation to critique the article. - Assignment Details to be provided